vk3txd/nko-antenna-brief/README.md

 ## NKO Overview
 New Kallista OCF (NKO) is a hybrid HF wire antenna system in which the feedline is an intentional part of the radiating structure.

+The NKO uses a 4:1 UnUn at the feedpoint to provide impedance transformation and to connect the coax shield to the short arm.
+The long arm is fed from the UnUn’s 200 Ω terminal.
+A defined length of coax is then used as a radiating element, and a 1:1 current balun at its lower end presents a high choking impedance to prevent common-mode current flowing back to the shack.

 It differs from conventional OCF and Windom-type antennas in that feedline current is not suppressed or incidental, but designed as part of the radiating system.
-It acts as an elevated top fed vertical radiator with its maximum current at the apex and with reduced reliance on ground.
+It acts as an elevated _top fed vertical radiator_ with its maximum current at the apex and with reduced reliance on ground.

 <!-- ![NKO system diagram](docs/images/NKO_Schematic.png) -->
 <img src="docs/NKO_Schematic.png" alt="NKO system diagram" width="500">